razzat008/dwm/README.md

 ## Running dwm

-Add the following line to your .xinitrc to start dwm using startx:
+Add the following line to your .xinitrc to start dwm using startx[without killing all applications]:

     while type dwm >/dev/null; do dwm && continue || break; done